DaveKeehl/svelte-reveal/packages/svelte-reveal/README.md

 Cons:

-- Not very SEO friendly, as the elements inside the `{#if}` blocks will not be rendered on the server, leaving the page with missing pieces.
+- Not very SEO friendly, as the elements inside the `{#if}` blocks will not be rendered on the server, leaving the page with missing pieces when crawled by bots and when JS is disabled.
 If the entire page content is rendered this way, the initial page will be empty

 #### 2. Await the client component to be ready before being rendered